ZeronTheXeon/NodeSteamBotMongo/README.md

 # Node-Steam-Bot v1.0.

-This is a fork of [Lonster Monster's Node Steambot GO](https://github.com/LonsterTheMonster/Steam_GO_BOt) and utilizes mongo-db to store all data that Lonster used mongo-db to store.
-This makes it callable from a website and easily storable.
+This is a fork of [Lonster Monster's Node Steambot GO](https://github.com/LonsterTheMonster/Steam_GO_BOt) and utilizes mongo-db to store all data that Lonster used json to store.
+This makes it callable from a website and natively changeable.

 ## Lonster's Instructions